-These funds don’t have any constraints in a period or a number of units – an investor can trade funds at their convenience and exit when they like at the current NAV (Net Asset Value).
-This is why the unit capital continually changes with new entries and exits.
-An open-ended fund may also decide to stop taking in new investors if they do not want to (or cannot manage significant funds).
+(Net Asset Value).
+This is the sole reason why the unit capital continually changes with new entries and exits.
+An open-ended fund can also decide to stop taking in new investors if they do not want to (or cannot manage significant funds).

 b.
 Closed-Ended Funds

-Here, the unit capital to invest is fixed beforehand, and hence, they cannot sell a more than a pre-agreed number of units.
-Some funds also come with an NFO period; wherein there is a deadline to buy units.
-It has a specific maturity tenure, and fund managers are open to any fund size, however large.
-SEBI mandates investors to be given either repurchase option or listing on stock exchanges to exit the scheme.
+(NFO) period; wherein there is a deadline to buy units.
+NFOs comes with a pre-defined maturity tenure with fund managers open to any fund size.
+Hence, SEBI has mandated that investors be given the option to either repurchase option or list the funds on stock exchanges to exit the schemes.

 c.
 Interval Funds

-This has traits of both open-ended and closed-ended funds.
-Interval funds can be purchased or exited only at specific intervals (decided by the fund house) and are closed the rest of the time.
-No transactions will be permitted for at least 2 years.
-This is suitable for those who want to save a lump sum for an immediate goal (3-12 months).
+have traits of both open-ended and closed-ended funds.
+These funds are open for purchase or redemption only during specific intervals (decided by the fund house) and closed the rest of the time.
+Also, no transactions will be permitted for at least two years.
+These funds are suitable for investors looking to save a lump sum amount for a short-term financial goal, say, in 3-12 months.